run2bizdocs/documentation/en-us/docs/run2biz-platform/get-started/installation-and-upgrade/perform-installation/install-wildfly.md

 INFO  [org.jboss.as] (Controller Boot Thread) WFLYSRV0025: WildFly Full 12.0.0.Final (WildFly Core 4.0.0.Final) started in 3762ms - Started 292 of 513 services (308 services are lazy, passive or on-demand)
 ```

 If the above message indicates that the service is functioning correctly, click on `[CTRL+C]` to stop the service.
-Next, type `exit` to logout from CITSmart user.
+Next, type `exit` to logout from 4biz user.

 ## Next step

 [Configuring Java for the WildFly][2]

-[1]:/en-us/citsmart-platform-8/get-started/installation-and-upgrade/system-requirements.html
+[1]:/en-us/4biz-helium/get-started/installation-and-upgrade/system-requirements.html
-[2]:/en-us/citsmart-platform-8/get-started/installation-and-upgrade/perform-installation/conf-java-for-wildfly.html
+[2]:/en-us/4biz-helium/get-started/installation-and-upgrade/perform-installation/conf-java-for-wildfly.html